How to get to, and around, Dumfries

 By Foot

-It’s a 32 minute (1.5 mile) walk from The Crichton (our primary venue) to the town centre (eg Loreburne Shopping Centre) where most of the busking venues will be sited.
+It’s a 32 minute (1.5 mile) walk from Easterbrook Hall in the Crichton Estate (our primary venue) to the town centre (eg Loreburne Shopping Centre) where most of the busking venues will be sited.
+This map shows the pedestrian route from Easterbrook Hall to Dock Park, where the Massed Sing will be held on Saturday.